 My experience of diving right into the therapy isn’t the common one.
 (And my initial experiences with avoidance reduction therapy probably weren’t as smooth as I’m remembering them).
 It takes time to truly change one’s attitudes and beliefs.
 This isn’t an intensive, short-term kind of therapy.
 But in my experience, and the experience of many of my peers, it’s a therapy that leads to real, meaningful, long-term change.
 The motto “short-term pain, long-term gain” really applies here.
 I do think everyone is capable of receiving meaningful benefits from it, but they’ve got to put a lot in as well.

 If you want to learn more about Avoidance Reduction therapy, I highly suggest Vivian Sisskin’s video Avoidance Reduction Therapy in a Group Setting, available through the Stuttering Foundation of America.

 Ben Goldstein is a graduate of the University of Maryland.
-He will begin work toward a master’s degree in Speech Pathology in the Fall of 2014.
-Ben is a member of the Rockville Chapter of the National Stuttering Association and formerly served as it’s co-chapter leader.
-He can be reached at email@example.com.
+He will begin work toward a master’s degree in speech-language pathology in the fall of 2014.
+Ben is a member of the Rockville Chapter of the National Stuttering Association and served as its co-chapter leader. email@example.com